What Are MCTs and How Can They Benefit Your Life?

 Have you seen the letters MCT floating around the internet or on food labels at the grocery store and wondered what they were?
 You’re not alone.
-MCTs are another recent functional food trend, and educating yourself about them can help you make informed decisions about incorporating them into your diet.
+MCTs are another recent functional food trend, often found on blog posts about weight loss, the suddenly popular ketogenic diet, or are debated as being a healthy fat or not.
+Educating yourself about what they actually are can help you make informed decisions about incorporating them into your diet.

 What Does MCT Stand For?

 First, it’s important to know what MCTs actually are.
 It stands for medium-chain triglycerides, which is a form of saturated fats that is absorbed differently in the human body than most other fats.
 Whereas most fats are absorbed via micelle-absorption in the small intestines and absorbed into the lymphatic system, MCTs passively diffuse from the GI tract into the portal system and are readily oxidized in the liver.
 This means your body uses MCTs differently and absorbs them quite rapidly compared to other forms of fat, which can lead to different health implications when using them to replace other fats in your diet.

 MCTs are also sometimes used to treat malnutrition or fat-malabsorption patients, as they do not require energy to absorb, use or store in the human body.

 What are the Health Benefits of MCTs?
 Are MCTs Good For You?